 Master of Science in Mathematics Education

-The M.S. in mathematics education program at Salisbury University is intended for those who wish to teach mathematics.
-The program allows you to focus on either middle school or high school education and allows flexibility of scheduling, so you can work toward your degree at your own pace.
+The Master of Science in Mathematics Education Program at Salisbury University is intended for those who wish to teach mathematics.
+The program allows you to focus on either middle school or high school education and allows flexibility of scheduling, so you can work toward your master's degree at your own pace.

 Why Choose M.S. in Mathematics Education at SU?

-At SU, you will be able to tailor your program to your needs.
-The program allows for flexibility of scheduling, and students can create a program of study that allows for degree completion in two years.
-However, most M.S. in mathematics education students are full-time teachers who take one or two courses per year.
+At SU, you will be able to tailor your graduate program to your needs.
+The program allows for flexibility of scheduling, and students can create a program of study that allows for master's degree completion in two years.
+Many of our students are full-time teachers who take one or two courses per year, and the flexibility of the curriculum allows them to take classes around their work schedules.
 Several courses are offered in a hybrid format and all other courses are offered during the summer session or at night, allowing you to pursue your degree around your busy schedule.

-This degree is not a teaching certificate.
-The awarding of this M.S. in mathematics education does not carry certification to teach.
+The M.S. in Mathematics Education degree does not carry certification to teach.

-TracksThe M.S. in mathematics education program has two tracks, one in middle school mathematics and another in high school mathematics.
-The required math courses in both tracks are linked to the core learning goals in algebra, geometry and data analysis.
+TracksThe M.S. in Mathematics Education Program has two tracks: middle school mathematics and high school mathematics.
+The required courses in both tracks are linked to the core learning goals in algebra, geometry and data analysis.